C2SM/git-course/beginner/Exercise_6_merge_conflicts.md

 ```
 Read the hints and the explanations below carefully and choose your preferred setting.

-`# merge`: This option will handle pull requests the same way as when merging a branch, i.e., the merge will not be automatically committed.
+`# merge`: This option merges the remote branch into the current branch.
+If there are no conflicts, Git automatically creates a merge commit.
+If conflicts occur, you must resolve them, stage the files, and run git commit to finish the merge.

-`# rebase`: This option will commit a merge directly in case there are no conflicts.
-Otherwise you will have to solve the conflicts before continuing (Git will tell you all necessary steps)
+`# rebase`: This option rebases your local commits on top of the remote branch.
+Git temporarily removes your local commits, updates the branch with the remote changes, and then reapplies your commits one by one.
+If conflicts occur, you must resolve them, stage the files, and run git rebase --continue.

-`# fast-forward only`: This option will only do a merge in case there are no conflicts, otherwise nothing will be done (we do not recommend this option, to undo it, you need to run `git config pull.ff false`)
+`# fast-forward only`: This option allows `git pull` only if the local branch can be fast-forwarded to the remote branch (i.e., you have no local commits that diverge).
+If the branches have diverged, Git aborts the pull with an error and no changes are made.
+When successful, no merge commit is created because the branch pointer simply moves forward.

 6. Choose and set your preferred way of pulling.